pauldoom/vn-web/content/posts/building-a-stupid-hugo-site.md

 * Reconfigure CloudFront to use the Lambda
 * Oh, and you did set up logging destinations for all of the above, right?

-The power of AWS is knowing that after sufficent suffering, you WILL get something working.
+The power of AWS is knowing that after sufficient suffering, you WILL get something working.
 You may not be able to explain it to anyone, and if you are not careful it may cost a car payment every month, but you will get something working.